 Seems easy, so where is the problem?

 Speaking of steps, this stuff all adds up, and eventually, you have an awful lot of steps to be punching numbers into a calculator while rabidly flipping back and forth to look at various charts.
-I recommend using an Excel spreadsheet.
-In fact, that’s how my G-Wizard feeds and speedssoftware started out, but I’ll warn you, you will outgrow Excel if you keep adding bells and whistles like I did.
+For this approach, you could use an Excel spreadsheet.
+In fact, that’s how my G-Wizard feeds and speeds software started out, but I’ll warn you, you will outgrow Excel if you keep adding bells and whistles like I did.

 Just so you know, G-Wizard Calculator considers almost 60 different variables.
 But it gets worse.
 Calculating any individual formula isn’t bad.
 Even calculating 60 isn’t the end of the world.
-But dealing with all their interactions, and especially backsolving is hard to impossible in a spreadsheet.
+But dealing with all their interactions, and especially backsolving is impossible in a spreadsheet.
 They’re built to solve formulas in one direction only, and their ability to go backwards is severely limited.

 Hey, I wrote one of the most popular spreadsheets back in the day called “Quattro Pro.”
 I do know a thing or two about spreadsheets.
 Keep reading and I’ll tell you why spreadsheets don’t work and why I wound up writing G-Wizard Calculator instead.

 What About Feeds and Speeds Calculators?